ARMmbed/mbed-os-example-atecc608a/README.md

 # Mbed OS Examples for the ATECC608A secure element

+The examples in this repository demonstrate how to use the ATECC608A secure element with Mbed OS.
+The `atecc608a` example demonstrates use of the ATECC608A with Mbed Crypto.
+Examples of how to generate a certificate using pre-provisioned ATECC608A keys and how to use ATECC608A with Mbed TLS are yet to come.

 <span class="notes">**Note:** To see a rendered example you can import into the Arm Online Compiler, please see our [quick start](https://os.mbed.com/docs/mbed-os/latest/quick-start/online-with-the-online-compiler.html#importing-the-code).</span>

 ## Prerequisites